 After Master Reset, the FWFT select function is available, permitting a choice between two possible timing modes: IDT Standard mode or First Word Fall Through (FWFT) mode.
-Once the Master Reset (MRS1, MRS2) input is HIGH, a HIGH on the BE/FWFT input during the next LOW-to-HIGH transition of CLKA (for FIFO1) and CLKC (for FIFO2) will select IDT Standard mode.
-This mode uses the Empty Flag function (FFA, FFB) to indicate whether or not there are any words present in the FIFO memory.
-It uses the Full Flag function (FFA, FFC) to indicate whether or not the FIFO memory has any free space for writing.
-In IDT Standard mode, every word read from the FIFO, including the first, must be requested using a formal read operation.
+Once the Master Reset (MRS1, MRS2) input is HIGH, a HIGH on the BE/ \overline{FWFT} input during the next LOW-to-HIGH transition of CLKA (for FIFO1) and CLKC (for FIFO2) will select IDT Standard mode.
+This mode uses the Empty Flag function (\overline{EFA} , \overline{EFB}) to indicate whether or not there are any words present in the FIFO memory.
+It uses the Full Flag function (\overline{FFA} , \overline{FFC}) to indicate whether or not the FIFO memory has any free space for writing.